chiefenne/PyAero/docs/load.rst

 Load via menu :menuselection:`File --> Open`
 --------------------------------------------

-The :guilabel:`File` |down_right_Arrow| :guilabel:`Open` menu is the standard way to load airfoil contour data.
+The :guilabel:`File` |right_medium_Arrow| :guilabel:`Open` menu is the standard way to load airfoil contour data.
 The shortcut assigned to this menu is :kbd:`CTRL-o`.
 Clicking :guilabel:`Open` or applying the respective shortcut provides a dialog that allow users to select files or browse directories.

 .. note:: The keyboard shortcuts are rendered as uppercase letters in the GUI (see following figure).
 Nevertheless, always lowercase letters need to be pressed.